TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: TT-Sparse

 However, the traditional \textsc{TopK} operation is discrete and not differentiable, so without relaxation, the connection matrix will not update to find better connections for the LTT logic.
-Thus, we leverage the soft \textsc{TopK} operator $S_k$ we propose in \ref{sec:soft-top-k} to replace $m^{(j)}$ in the backward pass to:
+Thus, we leverage the soft \textsc{TopK} operator $S_k$ we propose in \ref{sec:soft-top-k} to replace $m^{(j)}$ in the backward pass with $m^{(j)}_{\text{backward}} = S_k(W_{\text{map}}[\cdot, j])$, where the score vector $\vec{s} = W_{\text{map}}[\cdot, j]$.

 Consequently, the partial derivatives w.r.t. the connection weights are computed via the chain rule.
-Let $\delta_j = \frac{\partial \mathcal{L}}{\partial z_j}$ be the gradient of the loss function $\mathcal{L}$ w.r.t. the node output $z_j$.
 The gradient flow to the connection matrix is given by